jonathanhogg/flitter/docs/shaders.md

 - apply `tonemap`
 - pre-multiply alpha

-### `!blur`

-The `!blur` node applies a blur using a 2-pass (horizontal and vertical), 1D, normalized Gaussian filter.
-It is controlled with the attributes:

-`radius=` *PIXELS*
-: Specifies the size of the blur to be applied as a number of pixels in each direction.
-A value of `0` will result in no blur being applied, which is the default if `radius` is not specified.

-`sigma=` *SIGMA*
-: Specifies the sigma value for the Gaussian filter as a multiple of the `radius`.
-This defaults to `0.3` and controls how quickly the blur will fall off.

-If visible square edges form around bright spots then it may be necessary to increase the value of `radius` and decrease the value of `sigma`.
-However, note that the larger the value of `radius`, the greater the GPU computational resource required to compute the blur.

 ### `!bloom`

 A `!bloom` filter creates a soft glow around bright parts of the image to